xzhugeucsd/cse15l-lab-reports/lab-report-3.md

 ```
 -v: reverse selection, i.e. show the line without the 'search string' content!

-Find lines that do not contain the specified content.
+It helps to find lines that do not contain the specified content.

 ![](lab5/less%20-v.png)